-No a Limited Company cannot go into bankruptcy.
+No company insolvencies do not go into Bankruptcy.
 Only individuals go bankrupt and can be the subject of a bankruptcy order.

 A creditor owed at least £5,000 by an individual may issue a bankruptcy petition to the Court.
 This is known as a Creditor’s Petition.

 If the debt remains unpaid the Court may grant a bankruptcy order against the person.
 Once such an order is made, a Trustee will be appointed who will realise the bankrupt individual’s property and distribute the proceeds to creditors.
 A person is discharged from their bankruptcy normally after a 12 month period and their liabilities after effectively extinguished.

 However, an individual who has been declared bankrupt is required to cooperate with the Trustee by virtue of Section 333 of the Insolvency Act 1986 and if that is not the case then the automatic discharge from bankruptcy restrictions (such as obtaining above certain levels of credit without notice of bankruptcy) can be suspended.